bsbrl/autoinjector/README.md

 ### 3. Micromanager
 1. Download the micromanager windows installer [here](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release).
 2. Launch the installer and follow installation instructions on screen.
-3. Follow [these instructions](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows) to add the following folder to PYTHONPATH vairable:
-	- Add "C:\Program Files\Micro-Manager-1.4" to PYTHONPATH variable
+3. Make sure it is installed at `C://Program Files/Micro-Manager-2.0`

 ### 4. Autoinjector Software
 1. Download or clone this repository by clicking "Clone or Download" button on the top right area of the [Autoinjector Respository](https://github.com/bsbrl/autoinjector/tree/Python3) and extract the files.

 2. Upload arduino code:
 	1. Once the arduino is installed, connect your arduino to your computer via USB.
-	2. In the downloaded Autoinjector folder, open the file "Autoinjector-\pythonarduino\pythonarduinotriggeropen.ino"
+	2. In the downloaded Autoinjector folder, open the file `/autoinjector/pythonarduino/pythonarduinotriggeropen.ino`
 	3. Follow the instructions to identify your port and connect to the arduino from the arudino software as shown in [this tutorial](https://www.arduino.cc/en/Guide/ArduinoUno#toc5).
 Take note of which COM port your arduino is on i.e. COM6.
 	4. Upload the pythonarduinotriggeropen.ino file as shown in [this tutorial](https://www.arduino.cc/en/Guide/ArduinoUno#toc6).